Wondering if your company is OKR ready?

 The experts don’t recommend using spreadsheets for OKRs as it makes the whole process ineffective and hence, defeats the purpose of OKRs.

-OKRs Example for a marketing team:
+Example OKRs for a marketing team:

 Objective: Increase lead generation by 30% in the next quarter